maxim-levy/banking-challenge/README.md

 dir so the `capnpc` command can reach it (or you can add it directly to your $PATH).

 After this you should be able to run `./build.sh` with no warnings.
+This will compile the .capnp files in to golang.

+You will also need to run `go get` in the client and server dirs to get the golang dependencies.
+The folders have not been vendored due to it's complicated to include the local protos package in to the vendor folder using `dep`.
+The possible solution for this would be to publish the protos package in it's own repo and go get it from there or change the project structure to have one main.go file that through cli flags will decide to start the server or to execute the client calls.

 ## ENV
 You can change the default settings using ENV variables.